 - 1. According to the financing regulations provided by Walsin (China) Investment Co., Ltd., Dongguan Walsin Wire & Cable Co., Ltd. and Walsin International Investments Ltd., the total limit on the amount of the financing provided to WLC or a overseas subsidiary whose equity is 100%-owned, directly or indirectly by WLC cannot exceed 40% of the equity of the parent company as presented in the consolidated financial statements of Walsin Lihwa Corporation.
 The limit on the amount of financing provided to a subsidiary whose equity is less than 100%-owned, directly or indirectly by WLC, cannot exceed 40% of the parent company's equity as presented in its the consolidated financial statements of a subsidiary.
-If the financing is a one-time funding, the amount for an individual loan shall not exceed 40 % of the financing company's latest consolidated financial statements.
-If it is a revolving funding, the amount for an individual loan shall not exceed 10 % of the financing company's equity in the financing company's latest consolidated financial statements. - a.
+If the financing company's latest consolidated financial statements.
+If it is a revolving funding, the amount for an individual loan shall not exceed 10% of the financing company's latest consolidated financial statements. - a.
 The limit on the amount of financing provided to a single enterprise was as follows: